The large blocky building next to the church is the former abbey's 12th-century tithe barn, the place where people brought their...

 Abergavenny Museum & Castle

 Abergavenny castle's keep was converted into a hunting lodge during the Victorian era and now houses a small museum.
 It tells the...

 Although you wouldn't guess it from the outside, this large stone church has been described as the 'Westminster Abbey of South Wales'...

 Hen & Chickens

-A traditional real-ale pub tucked down a pedestrian alley, the Hen & Chickens hosts live jazz sessions on Sunday afternoons (outside...
+A traditional pub tucked down a pedestrian lane, the Hen & Chickens hosts live jazz sessions on Sunday afternoons (outside when it's...

 29 Nevill St · interesting places nearby

 King's Arms information

 Abergavenny's most appealing pub dates from the 16th century and has a cosy bar area with low ceilings and a fabulously incongruous oil painting of Martin Scorsese.
 The neighbouring dining room takes pub food to the next level of sophistication, while still keeping a rustic edge.
 Upstairs there are 11 comfortable en suite rooms.